iambrainstorming/iambrainstorming.github.io/src/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md

 As scanned images can be made public, humans can check them later on, within a week.

-> ECI cannot claim the cost of counting or the space required for counting.
+> ECI cannot claim the cost of counting or the space or the time required for counting.
 If you make the scanned image public, we will count it for free.

 ### Randomization of EVMs to be supplied to constituencies and randomized recounts of VVPATs to detect possible malfunctions or fraud.
 Is randomization transparent?